-- ARRCs provide interlibrary loan for libraries and citizens in the districts of the Maine Regional Library System.
+ARRCs provide interlibrary loan for libraries and citizens in the districts of the Maine Regional Library System.
 Free library cards for patrons in its District and backup reference services for libraries are other services of the ARRCs.
 See specifics for each district below.

 ARRC/ILL information as it relates to Maine State Library for in partnership with Lewiston Public Library, serving Androscoggin, Franklin, Kennebec, Lincoln, Oxford, Sagadahoc, Somerset counties

 ARRC/ILL information as it relates to Bangor Public Library serving Aroostook, Hancock, Knox, Penobscot, Piscataquis, Waldo, and Washington counties

 ARRC/ILL information as it relates to Portland Public Library serving Cumberland and York counties and the Oxford County towns of Brownfield, Denmark, Fryeburg, Hiram, and Lovell

 Maine Humanities Council

 This non profit organization works with libraries and museums to promote strong communities and informed citizens by providing Mainers with opportunities to explore the power and pleasure of ideas.
 MHC sponsors the Let's Talk About It series and other programs for libraries.

 Make It At Your Library

-- Librarians review projects and content from Instructables- a place where people from all over the world share their maker ideas.
+Librarians review projects and content from Instructables- a place where people from all over the world share their maker ideas.

 Importance of connecting customers of all ages to popular and recreational reading and the ability to assist customers with their reading choices.

-- Resources related to helping Maine libraries create and implement programs and initiatives to strengthen and improve services to the growing population of Mainers over 60.
+Resources related to helping Maine libraries create and implement programs and initiatives to strengthen and improve services to the growing population of Mainers over 60.

-- Volunteers @ the Library
+Volunteers @ the Library

-- Are you thinking of starting a volunteer program in your library?
+Are you thinking of starting a volunteer program in your library?
 To be sure, for a library operating on a limited budget with a small staff, volunteers can help you get more done at minimal expense.
 But if your volunteers are making your life harder rather than easier, then perhaps your volunteer program could use some assistance.
-211 Maine

 One number – thousands of services.
 2-1-1 is an easy-to-remember number that connects people who want to give help or get help with a full range of health and human services in their community.